tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 ## Types

-So, the first thing we can do is define how we can work with types in this subset of Haskell.
-We need ways to refer to certain types, like `Int`, `String`, or more complicated things, like `(Int -> String) -> String`.
-We'll also need ways to define new types, either through custom types, like `data Color = Red | Blue | Green`, or type synoyms, like `type MyInt = Int`.
+So, the first thing we can do is define how we'll work with types in this subset of Haskell.
+We need ways to refer to certain types, like `Int`, `String`.
+We also need to be able to use more complicated types, like `(Int -> String) -> String`.
+We'll need ways to define new types, either through custom types, like `data Color = Red | Blue | Green`, or type synonyms, like `type MyInt = Int`.

 ### The Fundamental types

-Before we get to definitions of new types, let's first define our data structures representing the basic ways of using types that exist.
-For example, when you have `x :: Int -> Int`, you need some way of representing whatever type comes after the `::`.
+Before we get to the definitions of new types, let's first define our data structures representing types that exist.
+For example, when you have `x :: Int -> Int`, you need some way of representing the type that comes after the `::`.
 This is what we'll be defining now.

-In effect, what we're doing is defining what a type "is" in our subset of Haskell.
+Essentially, what we're doing is defining what a type "is" in our subset of Haskell.
 In fact, this definition will be useful *beyond* just parsing.
-We can also use this representation of types of in *type checker*, for example.
+We can also use this representation of types in our *type checker*, for example.
 Because of this, we won't be creating this definition of what at type is in the `Parser` module, but instead creating a new module, in `src/Types.hs`, to hold fundamental data structures for working with types.
 We'll expand on this module in further parts,